ayekat/localdir/README.md

-* `/usr/sbin`, `/sbin` and `/bin` are generally assumed to have [merged][an:usrmerge] into `/usr/bin`, so all absolute paths to system-widely available software point into `/usr/bin` by default (note that this is a more extreme case of the [`/usr` merge]).
+* `/usr/sbin`, `/sbin` and `/bin` are generally assumed to have [merged][an:usrmerge] into `/usr/bin`, so all absolute paths to system-widely available software point into `/usr/bin` by default (note that this is a more extreme case of the [`/usr` merge][fdo:usrmerge]).
 Nevertheless, I strive for compatibility with non-Arch Linux systems (even if I consider the distinction of those paths to be absolutely unnecessary), so please let me know when a path should point somewhere else.

 * Lots of configuration files will attempt to run scripts and binaries in `~/.local/lib/utils/bin`, provided by the [utils repository][gh:utils].
 The